In order to create a wildflower meadow the first step is to decide if you want your area to be an annual or a perennial meadow:

 - Measure the area and purchase the correct amount of seed for that area.

-- Various seed mixes are available, both native and non-native.
-You can purchase our flower mix on our website shop here.
+- Various seed mixes are available, through our Gift Shop or on our online shop

 - Follow the instructions to scatter the seed evenly over the area.
-It helps to mix the seed with some dry sand or soil to bulk it out – this makes distributing it by hand easier.
-See our demonstration video below.
+It helps to mix the seed with some dry sand or soil to bulk it out – this makes distributing it by hand easier

 Our vibrant annual wildflowers get a lot of attention and its easy to create your own.
 This one minute video with our gardener Mary O’Connell will show you how.